 Compact discs are designed so that you can easily insert one into the computer when you need it, and then remove it.
-See "Using the Flex-Bay" on page 29 for information on installing the DVD-ROM drive into the computer.

 DVD Notes:

 A DVD player is a factory option and if you ordered this option you will have to install the provided DVD software to view the DVD Title.